-Disaster/Interim Housing (risk and host) for victims will be established in accordance with the Palm Beach County Disaster Housing Strategy.
-The goal of the Disaster Housing Strategy is to provide safe, sanitary, and timely housing solutions for displaced victims utilizing all available resource options including vacant hotels/motels/apartments, mobile homes, recreational vehicles, big box structures, floating options, tents, etc. Potential disaster housing sites have been evaluated for suitability in the Disaster Housing Strategy, which is maintained by the Director, Palm Beach County Department of Economic Sustainability (DES) and the Disaster Housing Coordinator.
-Reference: Palm Beach County Disaster Housing Strategy.
+Disaster/Interim Housing (risk and host) for victims will be established in accordance with the PBC Disaster Housing Strategy.
+The goal of the Disaster Housing Strategy is to provide safe, sanitary, and timely housing solutions for displaced victims utilizing all available resource options including vacant hotels/motels/apartments, mobile homes, recreational vehicles, big box structures, floating options, tents, etc. Potential disaster housing sites have been evaluated for suitability in the Disaster Housing Strategy, which is maintained by the Director, PBC Department of Economic Sustainability (DES) and the Disaster Housing Coordinator (see Palm Beach County Disaster Housing Strategy).